 NCGA Position on Acceptable Rounds for Handicap Purposes

-The NCGA is licensed by the United States Golf Association to use the USGA Handicap System to provide official handicap indexes for our members.
-As such, we adhere to the procedures set forth in the USGA Handicap System Manual for the posting of scores.
+The NCGA is licensed by the United States Golf Association to use the USGA Handicap System to provide official handicap indexes for its members.
+As such, it adheres to the procedures set forth in the USGA Handicap System Manual for the posting of scores.